 The first step toward calibrating and validating the ICM was to conduct a sensitivity analysis of a broad list of parameters that were identified by the modeling team.
 Parameters were chosen for analysis based on the team's expert understanding of: how the natural system works, how the respective model subroutines behave, and the understanding of how these parameters could potentially influence model output.
 Table 1 shows the parameters that were included in the sensitivity analysis.
 These parameters were adjusted across a range of permissible values, which were identified by subject matter experts associated with each subroutine based on previous experience with their respective model code.
 The relative impact on model output from each parameter value informed the modeling team of the relative sensitivity of the ICM to the range in potential parameter values.
-The results of these sensitivity runs were used as qualitative indicators of relative importance of these parameters on ICM outputs.
-These qualitative sensitivities were then used to guide the calibration process by alerting the modeling team to which parameters should be manually adjusted during calibration.
+The results of these sensitivity runs were used as qualitative sensitivities were then used to guide the calibration process by alerting the modeling team to which parameters should be manually adjusted during calibration.
 A description of the general adjustments made and the impact on ICM output is provided in later sections for each subroutine.